 Every day during a week of Day Camp, campers will enjoy three hours of mostly outdoor fun, rain or shine!
 Daily activities will relate to our weekly nature-related theme, and will include nature walks, crafts, games, and other meaningful and engaging activities.
-Campers are encouraged to bring snacks daily and are required to wear masks at all times.
+Campers are encouraged to bring snacks daily.
 These programs offer a low teacher-camper ratio, allowing for a better nature-learning experience as well as a safe, socially-distanced environment for children to learn, connect, and have fun!

 camp each week is $125/child

 Use the calendar below to see more details about the theme for each camp and to register.
 For more information about how our camps operate, please see our frequently asked questions.
 A printable list of our camps is available by clicking here!

 Questions?
 Please contact Education Manager, Stephanie Hanna by email or phone (608) 769-5766.